The 1838 shipwreck was 'the Titanic of its time.' Divers just made an eerie discovery.

 Read More

-It's possible the find will be topped by in coming weeks, Webb admits.
+But it’s possible even that find will be topped in coming weeks, Webb admits.

-Sonar shows an area north of the wreck site, filled with odd shadows.
-Webb believes it's where the passengers' steamer trunks landed, each one crammed with the clothing and valuables wealthy passengers considered important for their travels around the world.
+Sonar shows an area south of the wreck site filled with odd shadows.
+Webb believes it’s where the passengers’ steamer trunks landed, each one crammed with the clothing and valuables wealthy passengers considered important for their travels around the world.

 “We think it might be the steamer trunks, or the metal bands and hinges that held the trunks together.
 There’s no telling what we’ll find there.”